Double-Counting or Sharing Courses Between Programs

 Course Double-Counting Eligibility

 In order to double-count any credits, at least one of the academic plans the student is pursuing must require more than the minimum number of upper-division credits (40 credits for majors, 25 credits for minors).
 The program that requires credits in excess of the minimum may share the excess credits to meet the requirements, including the minimum credit requirement, of another program.
-For instance: If one major requires 50 upper-division credits, 10 of those credits may be double counted toward the requirements of other majors or minors.
+For instance: If one major requires 50 upper-division credits, 10 of those credits may be used toward the minimum requirements of other majors or minors.

 Entering Double-Counted Courses in the DPR